yuvi-codes/heart-attack-predictor/README.md

 Heart Attack Prediction
 A simple machine learning project to predict the risk of a heart attack based on medical data.

-Features
+Features:

-Predicts heart attack risk as a percentage
+~ Predicts heart attack risk as a percentage

 ~ Trained with Random Forest, SVM, LogisticRegression and VotingClassifiers